 Best Whitening Toothpaste: Five Signs You've Picked A Winner For A Perfect Smile

-- Whitening toothpastes that remove surface stains.
-Surface stain removers whiten teeth by using abrasive ingredients that essentially polish the teeth.
-They don't actually alter the color of your teeth, but they can remove some of the discoloration.
-Keep in mind that while there are no bleaching agents included, surface stain whitening toothpastes over time may cause sensitivity to teeth.
-If your teeth are uncomfortable or sensitive after toothbrushing with these products, stop using them.
+- Whitening Toothpastes that Remove Surface Stains.
+Surface-stain removers whiten teeth by using abrasive ingredients that essentially polish the teeth.
+They don't actually alter the colour of your teeth, but they can remove some of the discolouration.
+Keep in mind that while there are no bleaching agents included, surface-stain whitening toothpastes may cause sensitivity to teeth over time.
+If your teeth are uncomfortable or sensitive after tooth-brushing with these products, stop using them.

 - Bleaching toothpastes and whitening gels.
 For an even brighter smile, look for a whitening toothpaste that contains a bleaching agent such as hydrogen peroxide or carbamide peroxide.
-Both can bleach away dark stains to change the color of the enamel to a brighter white.
-Found in toothpastes such as Colgate® Optic White®, you'll typically get faster results with a product that bleaches teeth rather than simply removing surface stains.
-Pair your efforts with the Colgate® Optic Whitening Pen®, and you'll see results within two days.
+Both can bleach away dark stains to change the colour of the enamel to a brighter white.
+You can typically get faster results with a product that bleaches teeth rather than simply removing surface stains.

-Once your teeth are white, using a toothpaste that fortifies and protects enamel can help teeth stay bright.
+Once your teeth are white, using a toothpaste that fortifies and protects enamel can help your teeth stay bright.
 By fortifying weaker spots in your teeth, enamel-protecting toothpaste makes it harder for stains to penetrate and yellow your teeth.
 It's an ideal maintenance product to help your teeth stay white and bright.
-Choose a toothpaste designed to help strengthen and protect enamel, such as Colgate® Luminous®.
+Choose a toothpaste designed to help strengthen and protect enamel.

 Because you don't have time to use several products every time you brush, the best whitening toothpaste also comes with other benefits, such as cavity protection and breath freshener, and can help improve gum health.
 Make sure that the whitening toothpaste you choose has fluoride to prevent cavities, along with a mild abrasive, such as sodium lauryl sulphate, to help keep teeth clean and stain-free.

 It's true that the most common side effect for bleaching ingredients can be some mild tooth sensitivity.
 If you are complaining about sore teeth and gums after switching to a whitening toothpaste, you might need one with milder active ingredients.
-Try switching to a surface stain remover instead of a bleaching toothpaste, or look for a bleaching toothpaste formulated for sensitive teeth, such as Colgate® Sensitive Whitening®, to help get the benefits of whitening toothpaste without any discomfort.
+Try switching to a surface-stain remover instead of a bleaching toothpaste, or look for a bleaching toothpaste formulated for sensitive teeth to help get the benefits of whitening toothpaste without any discomfort.